Gerard Bieszczad

 Gerard Bieszczad (born 5 February 1993) is a Polish former professional footballer who played as a goalkeeper.
-He is currently the goalkeeping coach of III liga club Pogoń-Sokół Lubaczów.
+He was most recently the goalkeeping coach of III liga club Pogoń-Sokół Lubaczów.

 Club career

 Bieszczad began his career at hometown club Igloopol Dębica before moving to Lech Poznań.
 Subsequently, he was loaned out to Tur Turek, Sandecja Nowy Sącz and Warta Międzychód.
 Besides Poland, he has played in Slovakia.